soloidx/test_ml_task/README.md

 # WORK IN PROGRESS: I have pending these Items:

-- Testing and coverage
+- Increase coverage (currently 43%)
-- CI/CD with kubernetes
 - Better documentation in this page
+- Docker support

 # Test Task